fbpx

 Historical and Cultural Context

 Shamanism has historical and cultural roots that trace back thousands of years.
 It originated in various parts of the world, including Asia, Africa, and South America, where it was integrated into indigenous traditions.
-The practice involves communicating with the spiritual world to heal people, offer guidance and prophecies.
-Although shamanic practices differ among cultures, they all share a common ground: altered states of consciousness through music, drumming or hallucinogens.
+The practice involves communicating with the spiritual world to heal people, and offer guidance and prophecies.
+Although shamanic practices differ among cultures, they all share a common ground: altered states of consciousness through music, drumming, or hallucinogens.

 Shamanic rituals played a crucial role in many societies by facilitating healing and social cohesion.
 Furthermore, they acted as intermediaries between humans and the spirit realm.
 For example, shamans from Siberia would mediate between hunters and animals’ spirits to ensure a successful hunt.
 Meanwhile, Indian shamans would conduct spiritual ceremonies for bountiful harvests.